deoache/b-lepton-met/README.md

 ```bash
 python3 resubmit.py --processor <processor> --channel <channel> --lepton_flavor <lepton_flavor> --year <year> --output_path <output_path> --resubmit <resubmit>
 ```
 If `--resubmit True` missing jobs will be resubmitted, otherwise they'll just be printed in the screen.
-Make sure to set the correct `output_path` pointing to your output folder.
+Make sure to set the correct `output_path` pointing to your `/outs` folder.